sohnar1828/OpenFootprint/products/README.md

 June 3, 2024 - <!--Loren -->We copied [product-footprints.py](https://github.com/ModelEarth/OpenFootprint/tree/main/products/pull/) into [Product Footprints Colab](https://colab.research.google.com/drive/1TJ1fn0-_8EBryN3ih5hZiKLISomOrWDW?usp=sharing)
 (We haven't run as CoLab yet.)

-For products/pull/product-footprints.py you can set your BuildingTransparency email and password in [myconfig.py](https://github.com/ModelEarth/OpenFootprint/tree/main/products/pull/) to call the API.

 TO DO: Might not work.
 We're also experimenting with [pulling directly to json](pull/get-json/)